Some of these vintage 1960s ice cream flavors will make you drool

 It’s the high-quality dairy products and true-fruit flavors that make Swift’s Sherbet so purely delicious.
 Try this cooling treat today.
 Enjoy its delicate goodness and quick refreshment!

-Ice cream sundaes and toppings/sauces from the 60s
+1960s ice cream sundaes and toppings/sauces

 Ice cream know-how: How to make 5 cool retro desserts (1961)